How to start investing in the property.

-When considering an investment in property, every budding landlord needs to assess the viability of the investment.
+When considering a property investment, every budding landlord needs to assess the viability of the investment.
 This is when comes your rental-cover-ratio.
 For the financial institution to lend money for the property, they need to be satisfied that the property will pay for the mortgage, insurance, fees (e.g. letting agency fees) and maintenance and repairs.

 To start we need to calculate the maximum annual interest value.
 To do so we will take the mortgage amount multiplied by the interest rate of 5.5%, which will be our stress rate (a maximum interest rate payable, so-called notional rate).
-Stress rate is higher than the actual interest rate payable to account for a future interest rate rises.
+The stress rate is higher than the actual interest rate payable to account for future interest rate rises.

 £225,000 x 5.5% interest rate = £12,375 Annual Interest